-In accordance with Government Auditing Standards, we have also issued our report dated on our consideration of Public Health - Madison and Dane County's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Public Health - Madison and Dane County's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Public Health - Madison and Dane County's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated June 23, 2025 on our consideration of the department's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the department internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the department's internal control over financial reporting and compliance.

-Madison, Wisconsin June 23, 2021
+Madison, Wisconsin June 24, 2025